brassica-collective/handbook/content/handbook/Agreements/_index.md

 As we make agreements as a collective, they will be added here.

 Until wil have the relevant decision-making agreements, we have an [interim process](content/handbook/Interim_processes/decision_making_process.md) for making decisions about our initial agreements.

-To demonstrate this process, see the Loomio topic 'Jamez Principles'.